Skip to main content

 • AIDR converts unrecognized values to user role

-• content (string or array of objects, required) - Content of the message
+• content (string) - Text content of the message

 Examples: